marieblasi/wro2024-robotek/README.md

 #### ***Step by Step***

-+ ***Visual Studio Code:*** We use Visual Studio Code, downloaded *Python* and imported these libraries.
++ ***Visual Studio Code:*** We opened Visual Studio Code, downloaded *Python* and imported these libraries.
 ```
 import cv2
 import numpy as np
 from PIL import Image
 from util import get_limits
 ```
-+ ***`get_limits` function:*** The camera takes a color in `BGR` format and converts it to `HSV` to extract the hue component.
-It then defines a range of `±10` around the hue value and returns lower and upper bounds for filtering the color in the `HSV` color space.
-This enables more effective color detection by accounting for variations in the color's hue.
++ ***`get_limits` function:*** The camera took a color in `BGR` format and converted it to `HSV` to extract the hue component.
+It then defined a range of `±10` around the hue value and returned lower and upper bounds for filtering the color in the `HSV` color space.
+This enabled more effective color detection by accounting for variations in the color's hue.
-+ ***Webcam initialization and color setup:*** The program initializes the webcam using `cv2.VideoCapture(1)` to capture live video.
-It defines two colors, `red` and `blue`, in `BGR` format, which will be used for detecting those specific colors within the video feed.
++ ***Webcam initialization and color setup:*** The program initialized the webcam using `cv2.VideoCapture(1)` to capture live video.
+It defined two colors, `red` and `blue`, in `BGR` format, which was used for detecting those specific colors within the video feed.
 + ***Main Loop with frame capture:*** The program will continuously capture frames from the webcam.
-Each frame is converted from `BGR` to `HSV` format, which allows more effective color-based filtering.
-The frame is then processed to isolate the areas that match the target color using the previously calculated `HSV` limits.
+Each frame was converted from `BGR` to `HSV` format, which allowed more effective color-based filtering.
+The frame was then processed to isolate the areas that match the target color using the previously calculated `HSV` limits.
 If a match is found, a rectangle is drawn around the detected color in the frame, which is then displayed in a window as shown:

 <img width="1052" alt="colorDetection" src="https://github.com/user-attachments/assets/fcd87a76-d15e-44bb-84c2-3114a56d85bc">